neilenns/clearancelab/DEVELOPMENT.md

 | `MONGO_DB_NAME`              | Name of the database with the development data.         | `clearancelab`           |
 | `API_BASE_URL`               | Address of the api server, accessed by the web project. | `http://localhost:4503/` |

-To speed builds the following environment variables can be set to enable TurboRepo remote caching:
+To speed builds, the following environment variables can be set to enable TurboRepo remote caching:

 | Variable      | Description                                |
 | ------------- | ------------------------------------------ |